gumballrun/demoapp/README.md

 # Gumball Run

 A multiplayer web-based game designed to teach users about the beneficial speed/accuracy tradeoff that comes from assisted estimation.
-Through gameplay, users experience first-hand the net benefit that comes when the speed of estimation is increased within an acceptable threshold of reduced accuracy.
+Through gameplay, users experience first-hand the net benefit that comes when the speed of estimation is increased at the expense of a small reduction in accuracy .

 ## Purpose